Nikolas-Charalambidis/conference-talks/spring-one.md

 _____

 ## [How to Use KPIs in an Agile Delivery Environment](https://springone.io/2021/sessions/how-to-use-kpis-in-an-agile-delivery-environment)
-> "Goodhart's Law: 'When a measure becomes a target, it ceases to be a good measure'."
+> "Goodhart's Law: 'When a measure becomes a target, it ceases to be a good measure'"
 >
-> "'A wealth of information creates a poverty of attention - 'Herbert A. Simon"
+> "'A wealth of information creates a poverty of attention' - Herbert A. Simon"
 - Length 24:15, watched on 2021-09-14, **#agile #project #management #kpi**
 - Arijit Sarbagna as Director - Agile & DevSecOps, Atos
 - Track: Agile Leadership